Author and Founder of ‘Sparky and Shady’

 The problem with fear is that if we do not learn to manage our fear, it can seep into our lives through our thoughts and feelings until we end up believing unhelpful things about ourselves, other people and life.

 ‘Shady’ is our fear.
-Learning to manage our fear includes letting go of unhelpful beliefs.
+Learning to manage our fear includes learning to love our Shady so we can let go of unhelpful beliefs.

 ‘The Law of Attraction‘, ‘A Self-fulfilling Prophecy‘, ‘A Growth or Fixed Mindset‘, ‘As a Man Thinketh‘, ‘The Power of Positive Thinking‘ or whatever you want to call the theory that human beings have power over their own lives, has a lot of truth to it!